tuxology/tracevizlab/labs/01-tracing-wget-critical-path/01-tracing-wget-critical-path.md

 - The *Histogram View* displays the events distribution with respect to time.

 In this lab, you will use the critical path to analyze the differences between the two executions of wget.
-The critical path is the path of execution of a program that shows the tasks that are blocking its completion.
 To show the critical path you need to open the *Critical Flow View*: *Views > OS Execution Graph > Critical Flow View* and follow the process you want to analyze.

 - - -